hraym/DataPipeline/README.md

 # World Bank Data Pipeline

-python3 main.py --indicators EG.ELC.ACCS.ZS SN.ITK.DEFC.ZS --countries BRA IND KEN --start_year 2000 --end_year 2020

 ## Project Overview

-This data engineering solution automates the visualization of world bank development data.
+This data engineering solution automates the retrieval, processing, storage, and visualization of World Bank development data.
 It demonstrates a robust, scalable approach to constructing data pipelines for economic analysis and business intelligence applications.
+The pipeline is orchestrated using Apache Airflow, ensuring automated, scheduled updates and efficient data management.

 ## Key Features
 - Asynchronous data retrieval from the World Bank API
 - Customizable selection of economic indicators and countries
 - Comprehensive error handling and logging mechanisms
 - Modular architecture facilitating maintenance and testing
 - Efficient data processing and cleaning utilizing pandas
 - Automated data quality checks and validation
-- Dynamic visualization of development trends
+- Dynamic visualization of development trends using an interactive dashboard
+- Automated workflow orchestration with Apache Airflow
+- MongoDB integration for efficient data storage and retrieval
+- Regular, automated updates to ensure data freshness

 ## Dashboard Example
 ![Dashboard](Dashboard.png)